eternalAbyss/Blog-project/README.md

 # Blog-project
 Blogging website for final submission as the semester project.

+## Hosting
+-> The website is hosted at https://mysterious-tor-88202.herokuapp.com/

 ## To run
 1. Please clone the repository
 2. Move to the root folder